teegre/MPCW/README.md

 There are two commands for controlling volume:

 - **vol** [-n] [(+/-)value]: set volume.
 If n option is provided, display a notification.
 If no argument is given, display actual volume.
-- **dim** [-n]: decrease volume by 50% or set volume back to its previous value.<br>If n option is provided, display a notification.<br>*Volume can be dimmed only when a song is playing.
+- **dim** [-n]: decrease volume by 50% or set volume back to its previous value.
+- If n option is provided, display a notification.
+- *Volume can be dimmed only when a song is playing.
 It is disabled after playback is stopped*.